jlliu/dark_site/README.md

 ```
 cd C:\Users\YOUR_ACCOUNT_NAME_HERE\Downloads\dark_site-master\dark_site-master
 ```
 The above command assumes the folder is in your Downloads, and assumes you should look into the *second* dark_site-master folder nested in the first one.
+Remember to change ```YOUR_ACCOUNT_NAME``` to your computer username.

 __c.
 While inside that directory, start a local server by running:__